Satellite conjunction analysis and the false confidence theorem: The Martin--Liu Validity Criterion

 \section{The Martin--Liu Validity Criterion}

-The false confidence theorem establishes that, to be free from false confidence, it is a necessary condition that a statistical inference be represented non-additively.
+The false confidence theorem establishes that, to be structurally free from false confidence, it is a necessary condition that a statistical inference be represented non-additively.
 However, while necessary, non-additivity is not sufficient.
 It is trivially easy to imagine a non-additive belief function that is just slightly non-additive and therefore suffers from a false confidence problem as bad or almost as bad as that depicted in Section~\ref{sect:falseConfidenceTheorem}.
-What we need is a criterion, by which to constrain statistical inference, that is sufficient for eliminating false confidence.
+What we need is a criterion, by which to constrain statistical inference, that is sufficient for eliminating false confidence or, more precisely, managing the severity with which false confidence manifests itself.

 The Martin--Liu validity criterion states that the aleatory probability with which a false proposition will be assigned some amount of belief must be no more than one minus that level of belief \cite{martin2016book}.
 Stated mathematically,